shearwavesplitter/AlpEventDownloader/README.md

 * Running multiple instances should be OK (just set mode to continue and summary files will contain events from both instances)

 ## To do
-* Set up downloading of restricted data
+* Include instructions for downloading restricted data